 [The interview then abruptly ended with Dan and Dave madly scrambling into Andy’s car in an (ultimately-successful) attempt to make the last train back to London.
 However, Alan graciously invited us back for a second visit as we were still in full flow]

-This interview is copyright me, Daniel Whiston, 2017; any errors are entirely my fault (having spoken to Alan after the interview was first published, he mentioned a few terms/references that I had transcribed incorrectly – but I never established what they were.
-He planned to revise the mistakes, but so far hasn’t had time to); this interview previously appeared in Zarjaz
+This interview is copyright Daniel Whiston, 2017; who says “any errors are entirely my fault (having spoken to Alan after the interview was first published, he mentioned a few terms/references that I had transcribed incorrectly – but I never established what they were.
+He planned to revise the mistakes, but so far hasn’t had time to); this interview previously appeared in Zarjaz.”

 Article-Related Further Reading